kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It is posteriorly related to the common bile duct
 	E. It is anteriorly related to the right crus of diaphragm - F

-#### Answer: D. It is posteriorly related to the common bile duct
+#### Answer: D. It is posteriorly related to the common bile duct - ?

-Questions 1.71-1.80
+Questions 1.71-1.80 - HERE
 -------------------

 ??% - F: ?